Takemura

 What You're Getting for Under JPY 1,000

-The verified price for Takemura is JPY 999, so the appeal is straightforward: a Tokyo stop listed below JPY 1,000 and recognized in Tabelog's 2023 Tokyo Japanese sweets category.
-Beyond that, specific menu items, seating details, payment rules, reservation policies are not verified here, so first-timers should check current details directly before going.
+The price for Takemura is JPY 999, so the appeal is straightforward: a Tokyo stop below JPY 1,000 and recognized in Tabelog's 2023 Tokyo Japanese sweets category.
+Specific menu items, seating details, payment rules, reservation policies are not included, so first-timers should check current details directly before going.

 Atmosphere, Timing, First-Timer Logistics

-The most reliable planning detail is the schedule: Takemura is open Tuesday through Saturday from 11 AM to 8 PM, closed Monday and Sunday.
-Because no verified street address, station access, seating format, payment method, or take-out policy is available here, visitors should treat the listing as a compact planning snapshot rather than a complete logistics guide.
+Takemura is open Tuesday through Saturday from 11 AM to 8 PM, closed Monday and Sunday.
+Details like street address, station access, seating format, payment method, or take-out policy are not available, so visitors should treat the listing as a compact planning snapshot rather than a complete logistics guide.

 How It Compares